The Advantages of Managed Services vs. Break-Fix

 - The technician diagnoses the cause of the problem

-- The problem is resolved and you’re billed for the time and materials which varies from call to call
+- The problem is resolved and you’re billed for the time and materials which vary from call to call

 Managed Services: A Proactive Approach